deboradurek/contacts-app/README.md

 # Contacts App Introduction

-This project is a code-along with the first project in the React Nanodegree program by Udacity.
+This is a code-along project within the React Nanodegree program by Udacity.

-Most of the commits in this repository correspond to videos in the program.
+Most of the commits in this repository correspond to videos in the React program.

 ## Project Setup